-Quantitative status: An expression of the degree to which a body of groundwater is affected to an international RBD.
-(IRBD):
+Quantitative status: An expression of the degree to which a body of groundwater is affected

 River Basin District (RBD) & International River Basin District Administrative area for coordinated water management, composed of multiple river basins (or catchments), with cross-border basins (i.e. those covering the territory of more than one Member State) assigned sequence of streams, rivers and lakes into the sea at a single river mouth, estuary or delta.